Hall Of Fame

 My company Art From The Heart Films

-was inducted into the Queens, NY Business Hall Of Fame
+was inducted into the Queens, NY Business Hall Of Fame six years in a row.

 Best Of 2018 Queens, NY Gay & Lesbian Organization Award